quinnpertuit1/upcData.py/README.md

 Usage: `upcData.py UPCCODE`

 ### upcDataGUI.py
 The GUI version of this script.
-A macOS app is availible.
+A macOS app is available [here](https://github.com/qwow5/upcData.py/releases/download/v1.0/upcDataGUI.app.zip).
 Other executables coming soon.

 Executable Usage: Open `upcDataGUI.app` and follow the prompts.
 Data will export to a file on the Desktop.